polterguy/polterguy.github.io/documentation/index.md

 ## Reference documentation core projects

+This is the documentation for the core projects in Magic.
+These parts is what wires up your application, takes care of routing, loads Hyperlambda files, executing HTTP endpoints, etc. These projects are _"what makes Magic magical"_.

 * [magic.node](/documentation/magic.node/) - Explains nodes, Hyperlambda and Expressions
 * [magic.signals](/documentation/magic.signals/) - Magic's Super Signals implementation
 * [magic.endpoint](/documentation/magic.endpoint/) - Endpoint resolving in Magic
+* [magic.library](/documentation/magic.library/) - A single NuGet package helper tying everything easily together

+## Reference documentation plugins

+These are the plugins for Magic, typically implementing one or more slots each, whom in its combined results becomes the programming language called Hyperlambda.
+These are the parts that allows you to interact with your database, apply authentication and authorization requirements for your endpoints, etc.

 * [magic.lambda](/documentation/magic.lambda/) - Explains Hyperlambda as a DSL, and its keywords

-## Reference documentation plugins

 * [magic.lambda.math](/documentation/magic.lambda.math/) - Math operations from Hyperlambda
 * [magic.lambda.http](/documentation/magic.lambda.http/) - Invoking HTTP REST endpoints from Hyperlambda
 * [magic.lambda.csv](/documentation/magic.lambda.csv/) - Manipulating CSV from Hyperlambda